DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

 image: "static/content/hero-images/0015.jpg"
 backlink: "../../"
 navigation: 20.55
-navigation_title: What is a PGCE
+navigation_title: Postgraduate certificate in education (PGCE)
-navigation_description: Find out what a postgraduate certificate in education (PGCE) is and if you need one.
+navigation_description: A PGCE can help develop your teaching skills and knowledge.
+You will also need English qualified teacher status (QTS) to teach in maintained schools in England.
 external_content:
     - content/train-to-be-a-teacher/promos/find-your-course-pgce
 promo_content: